bartkessels/bartkessels.github.io/_posts/c-sharp/c-sharp-12/2024-01-17-collection-expressions.md

 related_to: [csharp12, csharp]
 ---

-When reading through the [what's new in C# 12](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-12) post from Microsoft I was really happy when I saw _'Collection expressions`_.
-Because at work we use both C# and Kotlin, and initializing a list with a default set of values in Kotlin looks a lot cleaner to me than the current C# initialization does.
+When reading through the [what's new in C# 12](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-12) post from Microsoft, I was really happy when I saw _'Collection expressions`_.
+Because at work, we use both C# and Kotlin, and initializing a list with a default set of values in Kotlin looks a lot cleaner to me than the current C# initialization does.

 So I'm really eager to start playing with this and using it in production code-bases to improve the readability.